getlogbook/logbook/docs/features.rst

 Advantages over Logging
 -----------------------

-If properly configured, Logbook's logging calls will be very cheap and give a great performance improvement over the standard library's logging module.
+If properly configured, Logbook's logging calls will be very cheap and provide a great performance improvement over the standard library's logging module.

 ..
 XXX time the performance